ericbalawejder/advent-of-code/src/main/java/aoc/year2021/README.md

 #### [Day 6](https://github.com/ericbalawejder/advent-of-code/tree/main/src/main/java/aoc/year2021/day6)
 This is an optimization problem.
 The first part allows you to build a list of elements and return the list size.
-Since the list growth is exponential, the second part list will become too large.(Tried passing heap arguments -Xmx2G) Instead, use an array where the index is the fish number and the value is the number of fish.
+Since the list growth is exponential, the second part list will become too large.
+I tried passing heap arguments `-Xmx2G` but it wasn't enough.
+Instead, use an array where the index is the fish number and the value is the number of fish.
 Then, roll the array with modulus array length.

 #### [Day 7](https://github.com/ericbalawejder/advent-of-code/tree/main/src/main/java/aoc/year2021/day7)